 Experience the taste and scent of Andalusia to discover the fusion of different flavors from traditional recipes and other influences.

-The first stop on your tapas tasting tour is Bar La Fagua, in Calle Panaderos.
-This tapas bar is famous for its large and tasty yet cheap tapas.
 Their tapas menu is also complemented with a great drinks selection, which includes some of the best local wines.
 The setting is rather intimate, which also adds to the traditional atmosphere.

 Another must-try tapas bar to add to your DIY tour is the Bodega Castañeda.
 It’s only a 2-minute walk from the Royal Chapel of Granada at Calle Bodegoncillos, and you’ll find a great variety of tapas ranging from healthy options to Mediterranean and Spanish flavors.
-Apart from their tapas, they also have a few Spanish classics such as paella, croquettes, and gazpacho.
-It has a busy atmosphere and is almost always full so make sure you come in early!

 Bar Casa Julio is another must-try tapas bar in Granada, in Calle Hermosa.
 Their tapas selection includes Spanish and Mediterranean flavors.
-They are open from lunch, dinner, and for late-night drinks.
-They also have outdoor seating if you like to people-watch while enjoying your tapas or a bar if you want to accompany your treats with some drinks.
+They are open for lunch, dinner, and late-night drinks.

 For those looking for a classic tapas bar, you can expect that when you add Bar Los Diamantes to your tapas tour.
 This tapas bar is in Calle Navas where you’ll find an impressive seafood selection along with classic tapas menu items.
 It’s just a few meters away from the Royal Chapel of Granada.